Destroy All Humans! Big Willy Unleashed: Story

 Crypto and Pox are watching TV in Harbor City and happen upon the evening news.
-Bill Kincaid, a news reporter, announces that the Big Willy Corporation has opened it's five-hundredth restaurant, and that President Huffman has resigned, implying that Crypto gave up on controlling the American government.
+Bill Kincaid, a news reporter, announces that the Big Willy Corporation (a parody of Bob's Big Boy) has opened its five-hundredth restaurant, and that President Huffman has resigned, implying that Crypto gave up on controlling the American government.
 The news is suddenly interrupted by the missing heiress named Patty Wurst (a parody of Patty Hearst) using a pirated television signal to appear on the channel.
 She reveals that Big Willy is using human corpses to grind up and feed to the public and that a shipment of meat supply is going to dock at the Harbor to prove her case.

 Before Crypto kills Patty Wurst, in the new Big Willy mech, Pox figures out that his actual enemy is Colonel Kluckin (a parody of Colonel Sanders), the owner of a competing fast-food restaurant, and that he might be a threat to the Big Willy franchise.
 Pox sends Crypto to Fairfield in rural Kentucky, home of the new Big Willy restaurant, to see if he can find a lead to where Kluckin might be hiding.
 After Crypto lands, Pox notices that a group of roller blade girls skate out of the Big Willy restaurant holding a briefcase.
 Inside is the secret recipe for the Big Willy fast food.
 Crypto finds them in the back of an alleyway; he kills all of them except for their leader, Mindy Peters, who manages to hide.
 She appears in front of Crypto, proclaiming that the Furons and the Big Willy franchise will be brought down.
 Attacking Crypto, she escapes.
 Pox informs Crypto that his weapons and jet pack are broken.
 He returns to the saucer and kills more of the roller blade girls.
 Afterwards, Crypto body snatches the Corncob King, the boyfriend to Mindy Peters.
 He meets her at a phone booth, after which he jumps out and electrocutes her.
 Finally, Pox orders Crypto to destroy all of Fairfield (except for his restaurant) to wipe all traces of their endeavors and head off to the next area.